bryan-gilbert/proto-EdEHR/docs/TechnicalArchitectureResearch.md

 BDD and TDD are the same, in that both require the developer to compose the test first.
 The test fails until the development is complete.

 Testing is related to the topic of Automated Testing

+For http testing consider supertest <https://www.npmjs.com/package/supertest>

 ----